 While almost all of our emotions are manageable, the toughest one to deal with is anger.
 You’ll want to blame and hold responsible for all the people who contributed to your suffering.
 You will walk around with unresolved pain and a burning sensation of injustice.

 What they say is true: you can’t move on until you forgive.
 The burning anger in your heart burns only within; it doesn’t affect the people you’re angry at.
 So, being angry at others only makes you more unhappy and miserable.
 Don’t let the people who contributed to your downfall continue hurting you.
 Forgive them no matter how terrible the trespass.
 Breathe a sigh of relief and welcome in peace again.

 In a breakup or divorce, you want to hold everyone responsible and accountable.
 There are a lot of grudges to go around; there are many people who slighted you and many who let you down.
 You’ll want to blame your ex, your in-laws, your friends, your mutual pet who now lives with her.

-Step away from grudges and, for the sake of your life, seek understanding.
+Step away from grudges and, for the sake of your life, seek to understand.
 Try to see each person who wronged you in the best light.
-Instead of silent wishes that karma run over each perpetrator, whisper silent prayers of forgiveness.
+Instead of silent wishes that karma runs over each perpetrator, whisper silent prayers of forgiveness.

 Say, “I forgive you, I let go of you from my life and I wish you well.
 I thank you for the lessons you have taught me and for contributing to my growth.”